sanemi07/devHub/Readme.md

 # DevHub

-DevHub is a full-stack web application that provides user authentication (including Google OAuth), profile management, posting, and secure file uploads using Cloudinary.
+DevHub is a full-stack web application that provides user authentication (including Google OAuth), profile management, posting, commenting, and secure file uploads using Cloudinary.
 The backend is built with Node.js, Express, and MongoDB.

 ## Features